rayyan35p/tp/docs/DeveloperGuide.md

    1. Prerequisite: Run `findP market` to filter the employees to be only those in the `Market Expansion` project, and the projects to only be the same project.

-   2. Test case: `listE`
+   2. Test case: `listE`<br>
-      Expected: Only the employees list should be updated to display all the employees, together with its corresponding message.
+      Expected: Only the employees list should be updated to display all the employees, together with its corresponding message shown to the user.

-   3. Test case: `listE extra keywords`
+   3. Test case: `listE extra keywords`<br>
       Expected: Similar to previous.

 ### Locate employees by name